BlameTroi/txblibs/README.txt

 The build through CMake works fine with no errors.

-But if I don't compile txbrand.h as an object dependency for the unit test targets, arc4random_uniform() is not defined.
+Yet if I don't compile txbrand.h as an object dependency for the unit test targets, arc4random_uniform() is not defined.
 Defining macro _DARWIN_C_SOURCE resolves that, but it should not be required.